2017 Islamabad United season

 Islamabad United is a franchise cricket team that played in the 2017 Pakistan Super League (PSL).
 They were one of the five teams that took part in the 2017 competition and were captained by Misbah ul Haq and coached by Dean Jones.
-The team had won the inaugural edition of the PSL, but after finishing fourth in the group stage were eliminated in the first match of the playoffs.
+United's were the defending champion in this PSL edition, having won the inaugural edition, but after finishing fourth in the group stage, their journey in PSL 2017 ended when they were eliminated in the first match of the playoffs.

 Squad

 In the 2017 Pakistan Super League players draft, Islamabad retained 17 players from their previous squad.
 They added Ben Duckett, Zohaib Khan and Shadab Khan to complete their 20 men squad.
 Later Steven Finn replaced Andre Russell after he was banned for a year for a doping breach and Duckett was replaced by Nicholas Pooran before the start of play-offs after an international call-up.